PCC Basic Skills Assessment is a measure of a student's knowledge in the areas of:

 Who must take Basic Skills Assessments?

-You must take basic assessments in reading, writing and mathematics before you register if you are
+You should take basic assessments in reading, writing and mathematics before you register if you are

-- attending PCC for the first time, were not enrolled in the Spring 2012 term, or have not completed a course at PCC within the last three years.
+- attending PCC for the first time, or have not completed a college course within the last three years, and are intending to complete a degree or certificate.

 - enrolling for the first time in a reading, writing, mathematics or general education course.